Last updated: 09 August 2023 & medically reviewed by Hailey Shafir

 General feelings of pleasure

-Unfortunately, stimulant drugs also have adverse effects on the body, which worsen the longer a person uses and the more they increase their dose.
+Unfortunately, stimulant drugs also have adverse effects on the body, which worsen the longer a person uses them and the more they increase their dose.
 Some of the unwanted effects of stimulant drugs on the body include:

 Insomnia or hypersomnia (not being able to sleep or sleeping too much)